 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-Between Boulder and Rocky Mountain National Park off the Peak-to-Peak highway, this short hike leads to a picture-perfect lakeside campsite in the Roosevelt National Forest.
-From the end of the dirt road, hike across the cattle guard and continue on the wide double track 300 yards before tuning left on a signed spur trail, also headed uphill.
-At the next junction, stay left to wind around the hillside, heading south and dipping into a grassy field before beginning another climb, this time through rocky outcroppings and on a more rugged section of trail.
-As the climb mellows and curves north, look left through a small aspen grove for views of the lake before rounding the final outcropping to an open clearing and campfire ring on the small pond about 0.8 miles from the trailhead.
+Just off the Peak-to-Peak highway between Boulder and Rocky Mountain National Park, this short hike leads to a picture-perfect lakeside campsite in Roosevelt National Forest.
+From the end of Taylor Mountain Spur road, hike across the cattle guard and continue on the wide double track 300 yards before tuning left on a signed spur trail, also headed uphill.
+At the next junction, stay left to wind around the hillside, heading south and dipping into a grassy field before beginning another climb, this time through rocky outcroppings.
+As the climb mellows and curves north, look left through a small aspen grove for views of the lake before rounding the final bend to an open clearing and campfire ring on the small pond about 0.8 mile from the trailhead.

-There are several trails emanating from the clearing, and plenty of campsites (head west for views of Longs Peak and north for early-morning shade).
-The pond itself is a great place to while away the afternoon in a hammock, or catching water boatmen and leeches near the murky shore.
+There are several trails leaving from the clearing, and plenty of campsites (head west for views of Longs Peak and north for early-morning shade).
+The pond itself is a great place to while away the afternoon in a hammock, or catching water boatmen near the shore.